 This module will introduce first year students to ideas of theatre and performance as sites of citizenship, through exploration of contemporary, popular forms such as music gigs, performance poetry and comedy.
 Students will learn to identify and analyse key features and techniques present in popular performance forms, and to relate performances to their commercial, cultural and political contexts.
 This will include understanding of how 'DIY'/commercialist principles of production shape the work, and discourses that position performances as fun/difficult, legitimate/illegitimate and as high/low culture.
 They will explore how popular performances interact with the politics of government, identity and taste, and will be introduced to key concepts and debates on the usefulness of popular entertainment in shaping citizenship and public opinion.
 Students will be encouraged to reflect upon the forms of popular culture which they themselves enjoy, exploring the extent to which these shape their own attitudes and behaviours, and will create pop-up performances which demonstrate this awareness.
 By the end of the module, students will have acquired a foundational understanding of: popular performance as a genre; performance as reflection of its cultural and political contexts; the extent to which performances implicate their creators and audiences as citizens.

-The module introduces students to historical theatre traditions that are remote from present stage conventions.
-It offers a study of some of the key ancient Greek plays and a detailed exploration of the societal conditions and theatrical realities of 5th century BCE, allowing for an understanding of theatre as an artistic product of a particular historical context and culture.
-Modern stage adaptations of Greek drama will also be considered, taking account of issues regarding historical and cultural transposition.
-As comparative foil, the module will also discuss non-European 'classical' traditions such as Japanese Noh theatre, and the Indian theatre tradition based on the Natyasastra.
+The module introduces students to historical theatre traditions that are remote from present stage conventions and modern performance approaches to the study of Greek theatre.
+It offers a study of some of the key ancient Greek plays (in translation) and a detailed exploration of the societal conditions and theatrical realities of 5th century BCE, allowing for an understanding of theatre as an artistic product of a particular historical context and culture.
+Modern stage adaptations of Greek drama and methods of performing Greek theatre will also be considered through seminars and practical workshops, taking account of issues regarding historical and cultural transposition.
+As comparative foil, the module will also discuss non-European 'classical' traditions such as for example Japanese Noh theatre, and the Indian theatre tradition based on the Natyasastra

 The aim of this course is to give students an understanding of a variety of practices, theory and historical contexts of masks and puppets in performance.
 By learning about different practices the students will develop a sense of the function and potential of objects in performance and training, as well as develop their own performance skills.